Damilareadesina/Pizza-Runner/README.md

 on customer_orders.order_id = runner_orders.order_id;
 <img src="https://github.com/Damilareadesina/Dannys-Diner/assets/126564128/0b454bff-68f5-4d8b-bf10-c636227f23a7.JPG"/>
 <p align="center">
- What if there was an additional $1 charge for any pizza extras?
+ 1b)What if there was an additional $1 charge for any pizza extras?
 <p align="center">
 Add cheese is $1 extra
 SELECT concat('$',